pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 #### Data (or body)

-If we call an endpoint, it\'s not enough to specify the URL the request needs to make to, but we will also need to post some additional info into the body of our requests.
-Most GET requests though don\'t need information in the body, as they will only list the requested resources.
+If we call an endpoint, it's not enough to specify the URL the request needs to make to, but we will also need to post some additional info into the body of our requests.
+Most GET requests though don't need information in the body, as they will only list the requested resources.

 ### Fill in the HTTP action